Diamond Mining & Exploration: Where it all starts

 To understand the approximate grade or revenue of diamonds, macrodiamond analysis is done.
 During this type of analysis, kimberlites that are over 100 tonnes are bulk sampled.

 There is more to diamond mining and exploration than just the techniques and processes.
-These processes help locate the mines because every location does not necessarily contain diamonds.
+Basically, these processes help locate the mines because every location does not necessarily contain diamonds.

 To begin mining without first studying the area will mean a waste of time and resources.
-Sometimes certain mines close due to several reasons while a new one could be discovered in another location.
+Sometimes certain mines close due to several reasons while there could be a new one elsewhere.
 It then takes a while to locate the new one and study it.